The Desert Sheik

 The Desert Sheik is a 1924 American silent drama film directed by Tom Terriss and starring Wanda Hawley, Nigel Barrie and Pedro de Cordoba.
 British star Stewart Rome also appears in a supporting role.
 The story is inspired by the 1898 novel The Tragedy of the Korosko by Arthur Conan Doyle.

 Synopsis

 An American woman in Egypt falls in love with a major in the British Army.
-While on a trip through the desert they are attacked by Bedouins, and the woman captured.
+While on a trip through the desert they are attacked by Bedouins, and the woman is captured.
 British troops stage a rescue mission.